aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 #### Use Cygwin as The Compilation Environment
 On Windows, the SDK does not support compilation in environments other than Cygwin, nor does it support compilation with compilers other than gcc.

-The compilation steps are the same as under linux.
+The compilation steps are the same as under Linux.

 ### Cross-Compilation
 In cross-compilation, it is generally necessary to configure the compilation configuration file according to the specific compilation environment.